-"Amateur service operators may transmit on the following five centre frequencies: 5332 kHz, 5348 kHz, 5358.5 kHz, 5373 kHz, and 5405 kHz.
-Amateur stations are allowed to operate with a maximum effective radiated power of 100 W PEP and are restricted to the following emission modes and designators: telephony (2K80J3E), data (2K80J2D), RTTY (60H0J2B) and CW (150HA1A).
-Transmissions may not occupy more than 2.8 kHz centred on these five frequencies.
+"Amateur service operators may transmit in the frequency band 5351.5 - 5366.5 kHz and on the following four centre frequencies: 5332 kHz, 5348 kHz, 5373 kHz and 5405 kHz.
+Amateur stations are allowed to operate with a maximum effective radiated power of 100 W PEP in each channel and are restricted to the following emission modes and designators: telephony (2K80J3E), data (2K80J2D), RTTY (60H0J2B) and CW (150HA1A).
+Transmissions in any channel may not occupy a bandwidth of more than 2.8 kHz.
 Such use is not in accordance with international frequency allocations.
 Canadian amateur operations shall not cause interference to fixed and mobile operations in Canada or in other countries and, if such interference occurs, the amateur service may be required to cease operations.
-The amateur service in Canada may not claim protection from interference by the fixed and mobile operations of other countries"
+The amateur service in Canada may not claim protection from interference by the fixed and mobile operations of other countries."